 Rooms are divided between the main house and the more modern coach house annexe.
 If you want sloping floors, character and kingsize beds, go for a Superior room (in the main house) - ours was enormous, with lovely garden views.
 If you want romance, go for a Four Poster: the best in the house, we think.
 Room 1 has a lavish French-polished bed and fresh floral wallpaper, while Room 3 has low lighting and rich dark colours.

 Some bathrooms are a little dated, with bath/shower combos, but Chris and Silvana are updating them one by one.
-One room has a small but contemporary Philippe Starck shower, another a spa tub that can be lit from underneath.
-They are also installing slim TVs, Nespresso machines and other 21st-century staples.
+One room had a small but contemporary Philippe Starck shower, another had a spa tub that can be lit from underneath.
+All have Nespresso machines, smart TVs and other 21st-century staples.